-If you are an employee or worker, you will be on a PAYE (pay as you earn) tax system, meaning tax is deducted straight from your salary – unlike the self-employed, who have to calculate and pay their own tax.
+If you are an employee or worker, you will be on a PAYE (pay as you earn) tax system where income tax is deducted straight from your salary via a tax coding notice issued to your employer(s) – tax codings are not applicable to self-employed workers, who must calculate and pay their own tax.

-In this blog post, we’ll cover how to find your tax code, what it means and what to do if you think you are being over taxed.
+In this blog post, we’ll look at the core components of a payslip including the tax code and what it means, deductions that might be present on your payslip and what to do if you think you are being overtaxed or undertaxed.

 Finding Your Tax Code

-An employees’ tax code can be found in a number of places, you should be able to find yours on:
+An employees’ tax code can be found in a number of places:

-Payslips from your employer – these differ from employer to employer but can usually be found in the top right of your payslip on the same row as your name.
+- Payslips– Payslip formats differ from employer to employer but tax codes can usually be found in the top right of your payslip on the same row as your name.

-P45 –If you’ve recently left your job your employer has to send issue you with a p45.
-From here, your tax code can be found in section 6 of part 1A under the title ‘tax code at leaving date’.
+- P45 –If you’ve recently left your job your employer has to issue you with a P45.
+Your last tax code with this employer can be found on the P45.

-P60 – Your P60 is a statement issued to you at the end of every tax year – this form shows how much taxable salary you paid throughout the tax year – and how much tax was deducted from your salary.
-Your tax code can be found under the title ‘final tax code’
+- P60 – Your P60 is a statement issued to you at the end of every tax year up to 5th April – this document shows how much taxable salary you paid throughout the tax year with this employer and how much tax was deducted from your salary.
+Your final tax code for the tax year can be found on this document.

 What Your Tax Code Means – Calculate Your Tax-Free Allowance

-Your tax code is made up of letters and numbers which mean different things.
-The number in your code represents your tax-free allowance (the amount you can earn before being taxed).
-As a general guide, you can multiply the number by 10 to calculate your tax-free income.
+Your tax code is made up of letters and numbers.
+The number in your code represents your tax-free allowance allocated to an employer (the amount you can earn before being taxed).
+As a general guide, you can multiply this number by 10 to calculate your annual tax-free income allocated to this employer.

 Letters In Your Tax Code – What They Mean

-The letters in your tax code also mean different things, the most commonly found letter include:
+The letters in your tax code affect the way earned income is taxed each period, the most commonly found letters include:

-K: This means that you have income that isn’t being taxed another way that is worth more than your tax-free allowance.
-Typically this happens when an employee has another source of income or benefits which exceed their personal allowance.
+- K: This means that you have income that isn’t being taxed another way that is worth more than your tax-free allowance.
+This could include company benefits, state pension, or tax owed from previous years.

-M: This means you are receiving extra personal tax-free allowance from your partner.
-Alternatively, N means you are transferring your unused personal allowance to your partner.
+- M: This means you are receiving extra personal tax-free allowance from your partner.
+Alternatively, N means you are transferring part of your unused personal allowance to your partner.

-The HMRC has a number of tools on their website to help you claim a tax refund back to the 2013/14 tax year.
+If you believe you have overpaid tax in an earlier tax year HMRC has a number of tools on their website to help you claim a tax refund.

 Need A Hand?